WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-30-Flake-is-about-control.markdown

 exactly.
 If we think of this, well done.

 But we tend not to.
-That is why we have bugs, because the thinking of the problem in the first place often enough keeps us from introducing the bug in the first place.
+That is why we have bugs, because the thinking of the problem in time to imagine the test procedure often enough keeps us from introducing the bug in the first place.

 <h3>End to end tests with multiple executions - i.e. stress and load</h3>

 We move on to the types of tests which catch things that we do not expect.
 Alternatives #2 and #3 above have a good chance of catching the bug, but are not guaranteed.
 The difference between #1 and #2-3 is that the latter methods surrender control.
 And the reason they do that is because they are not anticipating this specific bug.
-What they are looking for is written in the description, "_this kind of thing_."
-We don't know what bug is there, nor exactly which code paths have which bugs, but we do believe that doing certain things are more likely to fail.
+What they are looking for is written in the description, _this kind of thing._ We don't know what bug is there, nor exactly which code paths have which bugs, but we do believe that doing certain things are more likely to fail.

 We are increasing probability of finding something unknown, unexpected, and undesired.
 And we are leaning into that by surrendering control.
 When we have control, we direct the test conditions toward our intentions.
-If we manipulate the system to find something we anticipate, we missing anything not directly under that focus.
+If we manipulate the system to find something we anticipate, we tend to miss anything not directly under that focus.
 To find everything with control we have to point at each and every thing exactly.